 - $4 million Series A in April 2017 from Hong Leong financial group, Hong Kong’s Cyberport, construction and engineering company Zhuhai Da Heng Qin (DHQ), and CRE Venture Capital.

 - $1m in 2019 led by MassMutual Ventures Southeast Asia (MMV SEA), with participation from Alibaba Entrepreneurs Fund and Wavemaker Partners.

-- $24m in 2021 from Brewer Lane Ventures, MassMutual Ventures, with participation from Alibaba Entrepreneurs Fund.
+- $24m in January 2021, in a series B round from Brewer Lane Ventures, MassMutual Ventures, with participation from Alibaba Entrepreneurs Fund.

 - In June 2021, Lynk was rumored to be planning a Series C round of more than $30m, according to Mergermarket.
 As per April 2022, such a funding round has yet to be announced.

 - $5m in September 2021 from UBS, in a bid to cross-sell UBS analysts as experts on Lynk.
 This is similar to a 2019 deal between Macquarie bank and Deepbench, which was also investment and access to bank analysts in exchange for access to tech.